We value your privacy

 - run Better Impact (for example, procuring services, considering and applying for new avenues of funding, considering new customers and administering our existing relationships with customers – for the record we do not use end user personal information for these purposes)

-- satisfy legal obligations which are binding on us (for example, reporting to Companies House or HM Revenue and Customs)
+- satisfy legal obligations which are binding on us

 - establish, defend or enforce legal claims